 Besides field trip favorites to see the birds of the three ecosystems, look for new locations.
 Offered for the first time, be sure to get your spot in the blind on the Greater Prairie Chicken field trip at five locations throughout the prairies!

 When registration opens, beat the early bird deadline and you might win a free pair of binocs from Eagle Optics!
+Look for the online program the week of March 10 and online registration to follow.
+Here's a peek at the upcoming schedule:

 During the 16th annual Detroit Lakes Festival of Birds, 177 species were recorded on fieldtrips.
 The Friday, May 17 fieldtrip to the Mahnomen area netted 118 species, including a festival first - the Lapland Longspur!
 The premier two-day Great North American Birding Tour along the Pine to Prairie International Birding Trail to Manitoba totalled 108 species.
 Of particular interest were Red-breasted Mergansers, great numbers of Canvasbacks, Willet, Ruddy Duck, Horned Grebe and Chestnut-collared Longspur.
 See the 2013 Festival of Birds checklist below.